Many people enjoy drinking Carbonated water. However, it is not always the best choice for your dog.

 The Benefits of Sparkling Water for Dogs

 Carbonated beverages have been known to help with cases of upset stomachs in humans.
-Since your dog should stay away from any flavored beverages other than water a carbonated sparkling water in moderation may help them get over a stomach ache.
+Since your dog should stay away from any flavored beverages other than water, Carbonated sparkling Water in moderation may help them get over a stomach ache.
 Be sure to check the water for additives before giving it to your dog and always give it in moderation (see above).

 Why is Normal Water The Best Choice For Dogs